Shida18719/desk-hq/README.md

 I would like to show my sincere appreciation to the following people who helped me along the way in completing this project:

-  + My family, for their uderstanding, for being such an important part of my life, and for making every day a little bit brighter.
+  + My family, for their understanding, for being such an important part of my life, and for making every day a little bit brighter.
   + Course provider - Code Institute.
   + Code Institute Tutor support.
   + The slack community, for always being there.
-  + My mentor jubril_mentor, for for providing me with relevant tips.
+  + My mentor jubril_mentor, for providing me with relevant tips.
-  + [Folarin](https://github.com/folarin-ogungbemi) - for is help, advice and suggestions during this projects.
+  + [Folarin](https://github.com/folarin-ogungbemi) - for his help, advice and suggestions during this projects.
   + [Kera Cudmore/Kera Cudmore_lead](https://github.com/kera-cudmore) - README webinar. it helped me so incredibly much.